ruby889/pyplotc/README.md

 # pyplotc
-Use python to plot c "fprintf" function
+Use python to plot "fprintf" function of C/C++